 1. After the exchange

-The guest has 10 days to agree or disagree with the amount proposed.
+The guest will be informed and may be asked to agree or disagree with the proposed amount.

 4. If both parties agree

-The agreed amount is debited from the guest’s account and transferred to the host.
+The agreed amount is debited from the guest’s authorized deposit and transferred to the host.

 5. If no agreement is reached